area17/twill-image/README.md

 </div>
 ```

-Will output:
+It will output the image element with the class applied to the container.

 ```html
 <div class="twill-image-wrapper art-directed">...</div>
 ```

-You can define styles for each breakpoint.
+Define styles for each breakpoint.

 ```css
 .art-directed {